akumar005/DynaMoDe-NeRF/README.md

 1. Please read the dataset aggrement here: https://drive.google.com/file/d/1Id05O0TnubiJ_61NEYdQUqozqAZMD6CT/view?usp=drive_link
 2. Obtain a signed copy of the above agreement form.
 3. Enter your details in the request form here:
+4. Upload the agreement as part of the request form.
+After you submit the request form, you will receive an e-mail notification (within 5 working days) with the link to download the dataset.